 They are in a better position then the gig providers.
 They often reach out and sign up at the discounted platforms.
 They are usually small companies and their livelihood is not involved so they migrate fluidly and usually follow the gig providers.

 We believe the best discount platform would be one that can bring real value to the table and is also very low priced.
 We like gig platforms that are completely scalable while providing additional services– especially improvements that directly help the gig providers to ensure that they can generate enough of the income they would need in order for them to slowly migrate away from the very high-cost platform.

 Historically in most industries we have always migrated to low-cost solutions, but remember even then the discounted platforms were measured in several ways– to be better total solutions, not just singularly fixated on price or cost.

-We believe the best solution is the very low-cost platform Freelance Global Gigs (FGG).
+We believe the best solution is the very low-cost platform Freelance Global Gigs (FGG) Low Cost Marketplace.
 They achieved robust traffic growth in only a few months after their parent become a Google News provider.
 Since then Facebook News began publishing their freelance global gig news.
 They are the first gig platform to use the globe’s largest news providers to distribute news, links, increase awareness, and traffic to the their website.
 They claim each and every new gig posted on their platform has over 200,000 related news links.
 They have used their news to promote gig providers and industries.
 If true, then they have amazing scalability!